qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 double-click the rules in the map legend and the Style menu of the layer properties appears showing the rule that is the background for the symbol in the tree.

-The example in figure_symbology_rule_based_symbol shows the rule-based rendering dialog for the rivers layer of the QGIS sample dataset.
+The example in figure_rule_based_symbology_ shows the rule-based rendering dialog for the rivers layer of the QGIS sample dataset.

-.. _figure_rule_based_symbol:
+.. _figure_rule_based_symbology:

 .. figure:: /static/user_manual/working_with_vector/rulesymbol_ng_line.png
    :align: center

    Rule-based Symbolizing options

-.. index:: Point Displacement Renderer
+.. index:: Point Displacement Renderer, Displacement circle
 .. index:: Displacement plugin

 .. _point_displacement: